Michael C. Ruger, Chair

 1991 M.B.A., Columbia University

 Michael is a Liberal Arts mentor.
-In 2012, he and his wife, Joanne, established a director’s fund in the Penn State Democracy Institute.
+In 2012, he and his wife, Joanne, established a director’s fund in the McCourtney Institute for Democracy at Penn State.

 Michael J. Gilotti